gcovr/gcovr/CONTRIBUTING.rst

 .. code:: bash

-    python3 -m nox -s 'docker_compiler(all)' -- -rs tests -- --update_reference
+    python3 -m nox -s 'docker_compiler(all)' -- -rs tests -- --update-reference

-or only for the tests containing ``simple1`` in the name:
+or only for the tests containing ``simple`` in the name:

 .. code:: bash

-    python3 -m nox -s 'docker_compiler(all)' -- -rs tests -- --update_reference -k 'simple1'
+    python3 -m nox -s 'docker_compiler(all)' -- -rs tests -- --update-reference -k 'simple'

 .. _devcontainer: